jocerfranquiz/kladia/definition.rst

     4. Links CAN NOT contain other links.
     5. Two nodes are **linked** if the ``node_key`` of the first node is in the ``node_value`` of the second node.

-The following are node and linkded nodes examples:
+The following are node and linked nodes examples:

     - ``{0: None}`` a node with key ``0`` and no attributes
     - ``{0: {"label": "node0"}}`` a node with key ``0`` and an attribute ``"label"`` with value ``"node0"``